Chandri0406/Library-Management-System/README.md

 # Library Management System Project

 ## Overview
 This project evaluates your understanding and application of Core Java, OOP, GUIs, and CRUD operations on a database.
 It involves creating a desktop application using NetBeans GUI Builder with Swing and performing CRUD operations on a JavaDB.
-Additionally, a web application using Apache Tomcat with a PostgreSQL database will be developed.
+Additionally, a web application using Apache Tomcat with a PostgreSQL database was developed.

 ## Objectives
 1. **Web Application**: Implement a login and registration system using JSP/Servlets and PostgreSQL.